 “The Wedding of River Song” much like “Logopolis” draws very heavily on “The Final Problem” in fact arguably even more so.
-“The Wedding of River Song” see the Doctor face his greatest challenge yet.
+“The Wedding of River Song” sees the Doctor face his greatest challenge yet.
 His impending death that is a fixed point from which there is no escape, that has been orchestrated by an old enemy.
-Thus the Doctor much like Holmes in the final problem must face his death for the good of everyone else.
+The Doctor much like Holmes in the final problem must face his death for the good of everyone else.
 Lake Silenco is the Doctors Reichenbach Falls.

 However the Doctor much like Sherlock Holmes is able to escape this certain death and allows everyone even those closest to him to continue to believe he did actually die for a long while afterwards